X901/Schedule-Background-Task-New/README.md

-now the background will start immediately. you will see if it work or not ! return back to the application you will see it chagne to 0 and when you check the Firebase Storage you will find all the images there
+now the background will start immediately. you will see if it work or not ! return back to the application you will see it chagne to 0 and when you check the Firebase Storage you will found all the images there

 ### one last thing is to debug if the system kill/stop the background task
 same steps as before but only change it to
 `e -l objc -- (void)[[BGTaskScheduler sharedScheduler] _simulateExpirationForTaskWithIdentifier:@"com.basil.imagesuploud"]`

-The great example on debugging it , you can test it if you do the above code and after that do the bloew code on very shurt time you will notice the task stop before uplouding all images that mean it working fine !
+The great example on debugging it , you can test it if you do the above code and after that do the bloew code on very short time you will notice the task stop before uplouding all images that mean it working fine !